-With minuscule drop, ‘Crazy Rich Asians’ is no. 1 again
+With minuscule drop, ‘Crazy Rich Asians’ is No. 1 again

 NEW YORK (AP) — The opening weekend for “Crazy Rich Asians” was historic.
 Its second weekend was even more impressive.

-The romantic comedy sensation slid just 6 percent from its chart-topping debut to again lead the box office with $25 million, according to studio estimates Sunday.
-Almost as many people turned out over the weekend for “Crazy Rich Asians” as they did for its opening.
-That’s virtually never the case for non-holiday releases, which typically drop about 50 percent.
+The romantic comedy sensation slid just 6 percent from its chart-topping debut to again lead the box office with $25 million in ticket sales, according to studio estimates Sunday.
+Almost as many people turned out over the weekend for “Crazy Rich Asians” as they did for its opening Friday-to-Sunday bow — an unheard of hold for a non-holiday release.
+Drops of close to 50 percent are common for wide releases.

-But propelled by an eagerness for a major Hollywood film led by Asian stars, “Crazy Rich Asians” is showing almost unprecedented legs.
+But propelled by enthusiastic reviews and an eagerness for a major Hollywood film led by Asian stars, “Crazy Rich Asians” is showing almost unprecedented legs.
+After opening last weekend with $35.3 million from Wednesday to Sunday and $26.5 million over the weekend, the Warner Bros. release — the first Hollywood studio movie in 25 years with an all-Asian cast — has already grossed $76.8 million.

-It was helped by weak competition.
-The critically slammed R-rated puppet caper “The Happytime Murders” debuted with $10.1 million, a career-low for Melissa McCarthy.
-The robot-dog fantasy “A.X.L.” flopped with $2.9 million.
+The adaptation of Kevin Kwan’s bestselling novel, starring Constance Wu and Henry Golding, was helped by weak competition.
+STX Entertainment’s critically slammed R-rated puppet caper “The Happytime Murders” debuted with $10.1 million, a career-low wide release for star Melissa McCarthy.
+The robot-dog fantasy “A.X.L.,” from the beleaguered Global Road Entertainment, flopped with $2.9 million.

 Most Read Nation & World Stories